MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/storage-monitoring-diagnosing-troubleshooting.md

 ---

-You should check the client-side logs to see how many requests your client application is submitting, and check for general .NET related performance bottlenecks in your client such as CPU, .NET garbage collection, network utilization, or memory.
+You should check the client-side logs to see how many requests your client application is submitting and check for general .NET-related performance bottlenecks in your client, such as CPU, .NET garbage collection, network utilization, or memory.
 As a starting point for troubleshooting .NET client applications, see [Debugging, Tracing, and Profiling](/dotnet/framework/debug-trace-profile/).

 #### Investigating network latency issues

 Typically, high end-to-end latency caused by the network is due to transient conditions.
-You can investigate both transient and persistent network issues such as dropped packets by using tools such as Wireshark.
+You can investigate both transient and persistent network issues, such as dropped packets, by using tools like Wireshark.

 For more information about using Wireshark to troubleshoot network issues, see [Appendix 2: Using Wireshark to capture network traffic](#appendix-2).